Mankato, Minnesota

-Mankato is the larger of the two principal cities of the Mankato-North Mankato metropolitan area, which covers Blue Earth and Nicollet Counties and had a combined population of 103,566 at the 2020 census.
-The U.S. Census Bureau designated Mankato a Metropolitan Statistical Area in November 2008.
+Mankato (/mænˈkeɪtoʊ/ man-KAY-toh) is a city in Blue Earth, Nicollet, and Le Sueur counties in the U.S. state of Minnesota.
+It is the county seat of Blue Earth County.
+It is the 21st-largest city in Minnesota and fourth-largest outside of the Minneapolis–Saint Paul area with a population of 44,488 at the 2020 census, while the Mankato–North Mankato metropolitan area has an estimated 105,000 residents.

+Mankato lies along a large bend of the Minnesota River at its confluence with the Blue Earth River.
+The city is home to Minnesota State University, the state's second-largest university by enrollment.

 History

 Mankato Township was not settled by European Americans until Parsons King Johnson in February 1852, as part of the 19th-century migration of people from the east across the Midwest.
 New residents organized the city of Mankato on May 11, 1858, the day Minnesota became a state.
 The city was organized by Johnson, Henry Jackson, Daniel A. Robertson, Justus C. Ramsey, and others.
 A popular story says that the city was supposed to have been named Mahkato, but a typographical error by a clerk established the name as Mankato.
 According to Warren Upham, quoting historian Thomas Hughes of Mankato, "The honor of christening the new city was accorded to Col. Robertson.
 He had taken the name from Nicollet's book, in which the French explorer compared the 'Mahkato' or Blue Earth River, with all its tributaries, to the water nymphs and their uncle in the German legend of Undine...No more appropriate name could be given the new city, than that of the noble river at whose mouth it is located."
 While it is uncertain that the city was intended to be called Mahkato, the Dakota called the river Makato Osa Watapa ("the river where blue earth is gathered").
 The Anglo settlers adapted that as "Blue Earth River".
 Frederick Webb Hodge, in the Handbook of American Indians North of Mexico, said the town was named after the older of the two like-named chiefs of the Mdewakanton nation of the Santee Dakota, whose village stood on or near the site of the present town.

 Ishtakhaba, also known as Chief Sleepy Eye, of the Sisseton band, was said to have directed settlers to this location.
 He said the site at the confluence of the Minnesota and Blue Earth Rivers was well suited to building and river traffic, and yet safe from flooding.